gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ## Create a shell package

 !!!info
-The implementation details of the `RootLayout` and `RootErrorBoundary` components won't be covered by this guide as it already has been covered many times by other guides.
+The implementation details of the `RootLayout`, `RootErrorBoundary` and `ModuleErrorBoundary` components won't be covered by this guide as it already has been covered many times by other guides.
 !!!

 First, create a new package (we'll refer to ours as `shell`) and add the following fields to the `package.json` file: